2020–21 Premier League: The race for first place

 The top of the table was tight for the first months of the season, with Arsenal, Leicester City, Everton, Liverpool, Southampton and Tottenham Hotspur all having occupied first position by late November.
-Liverpool, despite having suffered a 7-2 loss against Aston Villa in October, overtook Tottenham again in mid-December, following a meeting between the two clubs at Anfield which resulted in a 2–1 win to Liverpool.

 Liverpool's title defence collapses and Manchester City become Champions

-By Christmas, Liverpool had opened up a five-point gap following a 7–0 away win against Crystal Palace.
+Liverpool, despite having suffered a 7-2 loss against Aston Villa in October, overtook Tottenham again in mid-December, following a meeting between the two clubs at Anfield which resulted in a 2–1 win to Liverpool and by Christmas, had opened up a five-point gap following a 7–0 away win against Crystal Palace.
 However, in the new year, they suffered from a significant slump in form.
 They suffered their first home defeat in 69 games with a 1–0 defeat to Burnley, which began a run of six consecutive losses at Anfield, following losses to Brighton & Hove Albion, Manchester City, Everton, Chelsea and Fulham, dropping to eighth place by early March.
 Manchester United, who were 15th at the beginning of November but sat behind them on goal difference at the start of January, overtook them at the top of the table later that month with a 1–0 away win against Burnley, but they were in turn replaced by Manchester City at the end of the month as a 5–0 Manchester City win over West Bromwich Albion was followed by a 2–1 home defeat for Manchester United against Sheffield United.
 This was to prove the final change of team at the top, as Manchester City, who were 13th in November, went on a 15-match winning streak which saw them 15 points clear of second-place Manchester United after a 4–1 win against Wolverhampton Wanderers on 2 March.
 They went on to secure the title on 12 May 2021 with three matches to spare, following a home defeat for Manchester United against Leicester.
 It was the club's fifth Premier League title and seventh English league title overall, as well as their third title in the past four seasons.